divio/aldryn-newsblog/README.rst

 At time of this writing, due to circumstances beyond our control, we are unable to support both django-taggit and django-sortedm2m in the same Django 1.7 environment.
 As both of these projects are dependences, this application is not yet compatible with Django 1.7.
-We expect this to be resolved soon.
+We expect this to be resolved very soon.

 Django CMS Requirements